allegroai/clearml-docs/docs/references/clearml_agent_ref.md

   as a new node in the system, providing tracking and transparency capabilities.
 Start up and shutdown of each Docker is verified.
 Use in CPU mode (`--cpu-only`), only.

-* To limit the number of simultaneous tasks run in services mode, pass a maximum number immediately after the `--services-mode` option (e.g. `--services-mode 5`)
+* To limit the number of simultaneous tasks run in services mode, pass the maximum number immediately after the `--services-mode` option (e.g. `--services-mode 5`)